miklevin/MikeLev.in/_posts/2025-02-27-workflow-script-for-ai.md

 sort_order: 1
 ---

+Today's article starts out with just tackling the day's work, and dealing with yesterday's attempt to steamline things with LLM-assisted workflow miserably failing because of shortcoming's in Grok 3 and Claude 3.7 Sonnet, as I tried testing the new frontier models.
+I got my work done, delivered 2 good meetings today, and during the course of the day ChatGPT 4.5 came out, so I top off the day giving it the same task only to get the same disappointment.

+I now think that LLM mediocrity over-training can't be overcome, and that code assistants are now the final the nail in the coffin of innovation.
+Over-training on conventional and not always the best patterns is ingrained in the frontier model LLMs, and nearly impossible to overcome.
+Any future Mozart Amadeus will inevitably have their spirit and creativity squashed by by the irrepressible spirit of Antonio Salieri that will systematically wrangle, corral and coerce you into mediocrity.

+> Not to belittle the much maligned Salieri, who was supposed to be very good,
+> but just no Mozart.
+Doing truly creative work with AI will take as much work
+> to overcome their default undermining conventional behavior as it takes to
+> just do the work yourself.

 ## Initial Context and Planning

 Yesterday was not what I planned at all, but it was part of the chipping away.
 I